jaybonthius/harel-personal/content/home/about.md

 +++
 # Biography

 Guershon Harel is a professor of mathematics at University of California, San Diego.
 His research is primarily interested in the cognition and epistemology of mathematics and their implications to mathematics curricula and teacher education.
-Blah!